-Contact the creditor or their attorney and work out a payment plan and ask for them to file a release.
-I have direct deposit and they garnished my Bank account?
-File a request for a hearing the money will be kept by the Court until the hearing and a Magistrate decides what to do with the money.
+Contact the creditor or their attorney to work out a payment plan.
+You may ask them to file a release.
+If you have direct deposit and they garnished your Bank account; you may file a request for a hearing.
+The money will be held by the Court until the hearing and a Magistrate will decide how to disburse the money.

 Can the Plaintiff file a garnishment?

 Yes, if there is a judgment in the case.

 What happens if a bank answers no account found on an attachment?

 You need to do more research to locate the account.

 Is there any way to tell what the interest rate is on my garnishment?